chmorales/chmorales.github.io/index.md

 #### Hobbies

 Some of my hobbies include playing guitar and video games, and longboarding.
 My favorite places to visit are nature preserves and national / state parks.
-Some of my favorite bands are the Pixies, Red Hot Chili Peppers, King Krule, and Ween.
+I love listening to music, and some of my favorite bands are the Pixies, Red Hot Chili Peppers, King Krule, and Ween.

 ## Coding Projects